Book 1 2001

-She took a gamble, the same way her youngest son would years later, and left quietly while they slept.
+She took a gamble, the same way her youngest son would years later, and left quietly while her children slept.
 It turns out she was not an exception either.
 She did not win by coming to America.
 All it gave her was years of suffering and humiliation.

 Book 4 Little Gambler

-My dad was only 10 years old when he played his first game of Go-stop.
-I was only 5.
+My dad was only ten years old when he played his first game of Go-stop.
+I was only five.
 My grandma taught me the same way she taught her son.

-I am the exception my family had hoped for; I am their ‘Little Tazza’.
-Turns out the game is rigged when immigrants are the players.
-The odds are not for you, they’re against you.
+I am the exception my family had hoped for; I am their ‘Little Tazza.’
+It turns out the game is rigged when immigrants are the players.
+The odds are not for you.
+They’re against you.
 Knowing this, my family placed all their chips on me long before I was born.